semihaseker/vending-machine-simulation/README.md

 ## ▶️ How to Run

 1. Install GNU Octave or MATLAB
-2. Clone this repository:
+2. Clone the repository:

 ```bash
 git clone https://github.com/semihaseker/vending-machine-simulation.git
 ````

 3. Open Octave / MATLAB
-4. Navigate to the src folder
+4. Navigate to the `src` folder
 5. Run:

 ```matlab